Hillsborough disaster: Effect on stadiums in Britain

 The Taylor Report had a deep impact on safety standards for stadiums in the UK.
 Perimeter and lateral fencing was removed and many top stadiums were converted to all-seated.
 Purpose-built stadiums for Premier League and most Football League teams since the report are all-seater.
-Chester City F.C.'s Deva Stadium was the first English football stadium to fulfil the safety recommendations of the Taylor Report, with Millwall F.C.'s The Den being the first new stadium to be built that fulfilled the recommendations.

 In July 1992, the government announced a relaxation of the regulation for the lower two English leagues (known now as League One and League Two).
-The Football Spectators Act does not cover Scotland, but the Scottish Premier League chose to make all-seater stadiums a requirement of league membership.
+The Football Spectators Act does not cover Scotland, but the Scottish Premier League chose to make all-seater stadiums a requirement of league membership, this has not applied since the creation of the Scottish Professional Football League in 2013.
 In England and Wales all-seating is a requirement of the Premier League and of the Football League for clubs who have been present in the Championship for more than three seasons.

 Several campaigns have attempted to get the government to relax the regulation and allow standing areas to return to Premiership and Championship grounds.